foxbuttler/oscar-sandbox/README.md

   - Product alerts when became available

 Cons 🚫

-- Paypal no support for REST API
+- Paypal has no support for REST API
-- Outdated documentation on plugins (paypal)
+- Outdated documentation on plugins (PayPal)
 - Broken pillow dependency 'pillow>=6.0' 10.0.0 have `ANTIALIAS` deprecation
-- Payment extensions are outdated and not compatible with main oscar version
+- Payment extensions are outdated and not compatible with the main oscar version

 ## ER diagram